 , , ,

 Visiting Pittsburgh with Kids

 If you’re traveling to the ‘Burgh, we have a few recommendations for kid-friendly hotels in Pittsburgh.
+(And by kid-friendly, we mean hotels in Pittsburgh with a pool.)
 Although we live here, we’re all about a staycation in Pittsburgh!

 - The Westin Pittsburgh has an indoor pool a family suite that’s great for families.
 It’s located right next to the Pittsburgh Convention Center.